eshanis/mm-github-pages-starter/_posts/2020-07-17-HTML-Tutorial2-entities.md

 **Not Breaking Space:**

 Another Common Entity used in HTML is "not breaking space".
-This is used when you want a certain nymber of words in a row to stay together in the browser for visual reason or any other.In the below exaple the if I want the last 4 words of the last sentence to be wrapped together, I type &nbsp; between each word withiut any space.
+This is used when you want a certain nymber of words in a row to stay together in the browser for visual reason or any other.In the below exaple the if I want the last 4 words of the last sentence to be wrapped together, I type &nbsp; between each word without any space.

 Example: